takeruhukushima/red-dwarf/README.md

 > type -- the quiet 70% majority.
 They burn slow, using fuel efficiently,
 > making them the longest-living stars in the universe.
 They'll be around until
 > the last light, even supporting habitable planets for billions of years.
-> If there's persistant life in the universe, it's likely around a red dwarf.
+> If there's persistant life out there, it's likely in a long slow dance with a red dwarf.

 ## Roadmap